Austin Art Yard Tour 2012: The List

 bloo plate special: king street (art yard no more)

 This yard in Central Austin features several hundred blue bottles and several hundred license plates as well as highway signs and repurposed junk.
-Yardist Robert Mace was inspired by a landlady's bottle tree in New Mexico in creating this bottle prairie.
+Yardist Robert M was inspired by a landlady's bottle tree in New Mexico in creating this bottle prairie.

 16435_173803583301_173748803301_2895255_3472117_n